keikurono7/ML/README.md

 ---

-# 9. HDFS Commands to Perform Basic Operations

----

-## ❓ Question:
-**Give HDFS commands to perform the following operations:**
+# 9. Give HDFS commands to perform the following operations:
 a) List directories and files at the root of HDFS
 b) Create a directory “sample” in HDFS
 c) Copy a file from the local filesystem to HDFS